 The issue exists somewhere in their infrastructure, and only they can fix it.

-If you can’t load the login page, then that tells you that you can’t connect to your modem, so it’s time for a few more tests.
+If you can’t load the login page, even if the Ethernet light is blinking on the modem, then it means you can’t connect to your modem, so it’s time for a few more tests.

 Now that you have established that the problem is with your modem, the first thing you want to do is try a soft reset.